ankit8405/multi-agent-resource-system/README.md

 # ResearchConclave

-A four-stage mutli-agent AI research pipeline built with [LangChain](https://python.langchain.com/) and [Streamlit](https://streamlit.io/).
+A four-stage multi-agent AI research pipeline built with [LangChain](https://python.langchain.com/) and [Streamlit](https://streamlit.io/).
 Specialized agents collaborate to produce a cited research report on any topic.